• Home

 Lavender oil and other aromatics, such as Roman chamomile and ylang ylang essential oil, have long been used as natural sedatives.
 They’re popular sleep remedies.

-Although I can’t promise that aromatherapy will solve anyone else’s sleep problems, I can share my own experience.
+Although I can’t promise that aromatherapy or homeopathy will solve anyone else’s sleep problems, I can share my own experience.
 I’m not a doctor, and I can’t give medical advice.
 I also can’t claim or promise a natural remedy will result in a certain benefit.
-But I can tell you how I use essential oils in part helped me overcome insomnia.
+But I can tell you how I use essential oils played a part in helping me overcome insomnia.

 Essential Oil Balm for Sleep